NeurotechDevelopment/JobQueueSystem/README.md

  - Generate PDF (from what?)
  - Send email
  - Compute pi to a given digit

+## JobRepositoryService
+The only one interacting with MongoDB.
+Will contain endpoints for storing and reading job information.

+## Queueing
+RabbitMQ will be used for communications.
+Most likely a docker image https://hub.docker.com/_/rabbitmq/

 ## Logging
 Perhaps another microservice.
 Where will it log?